mbleichner/koti/README.md

 ## Features

-- Allows writing NixOS-like modular configurations using Python in an easy-to-read syntax
+- Allows writing a NixOS-inspired modular declarative configuration for your system in Python
+- Very easy to read and flexible syntax
-- Influence execution order by declaring dependencies
+- Execution order can easily be influenced by declaring dependencies
-- Easily extensible and customizable behaviour
+- Extensible and customizable behavior
-- Supports AUR helpers with pacman-compatible syntax (e.g. yay + paru)
+- Supports AUR helpers with pacman-compatible syntax (e.g. paru, yay)

 ## Limitations